tufts-ai-robotics-group/NovelGym/README.md

 ### Install NovelGym

-Next, clone this repository and install dependencies using `pip`, keeping the same virtual environment activated (if applicable).
+Next, clone this repository, keeping the same virtual environment activated (if applicable).

 ```
 cd ..